UK records another 37,578 coronavirus cases | english.lokmat.com

 UK records another 37,578 coronavirus cases

-Another 37,578 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 6,941,611, according to official figures released Saturday.
+London, Sep 5 Another 37,578 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 6,941,611, according to official figures released on Saturday.

-The country also reported another 120 coronavirus-related deaths.
-The total number of coronavirus-related deaths in Britain now stands at 133,161.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+The country also reported another 120 coronavirus-related deaths, taking the national death toll to 133,161.
+These figures only include the deaths of people who died within 28 days of their first positive test, Xinhua news agency reported.

 The latest data came as Britain's vaccine advisory body announced that coronavirus vaccines for healthy children aged between 12 and 15 should not be recommended.